db3108/michi-c2/doc/manual.rst

 **Troubleshooting** If you have not been as lucky as described in the above paragraphs, the best advice I could give is to verify that the *command* field is correct.
-On Linux or MacOS X the easy way is to try to execute this command in a terminal.
+On Linux or MacOS X the easy way to do it is to try to execute this command in a terminal.

 Then type **name** and the program should answer::